Di-Is/cvat/site/content/en/docs/annotation/auto-annotation/segment-anything-2-tracker.md

 {{% alert title="Note" color="primary" %}}
 Nuclio SAM2 Tracker is only available in the Enterprise version.
-The AI agent variant works with CVAT Online, Enterprise, and OSS deployments that include the native functions API (CVAT 2.42.0 or later ships it by default, and docker compose now bundles an opt-in `sam2-agent` service).
+The AI agent variant works with CVAT Online, Enterprise, and OSS deployments that include the native functions API (CVAT 2.42.0 or later ships it by default, and docker compose now bundles opt-in SAM2 agent services).
 {{% /alert %}}

 {{% alert title="Note" color="primary" %}}